Broadway Rose (panhandler): Brushes with the law

 In his profile, Zolotow said how remarkable it was that, despite her occupation, Rose was rarely ever arrested.
 Apparently Rose's first arrest was in 1937.
 In October 1941, she was convicted of disorderly conduct in front of Lindy's Restaurant at 1642 Broadway.
 The arresting officer said "she uses vulgarity that would make a longshoreman red in the face" and she was sentenced to 30 days in jail.
 On January 25, 1942, Rose was again charged with disorderly conduct.
 This time, Judge Morris Rothenberg said that because it was the third time she was arrested on the same charge, an institution would be the best place for her.

 Perhaps due to brushes with the law, references to Broadway Rose disappear after 1944.

 In popular culture

 In the song "Conga" from the musical Wonderful Town, by Leonard Bernstein, Betty Comden and Adolph Green, there is dialogue regarding Broadway Rose.
-Among numerous questions, Ruth Sherwood asks a some Brazilian sailors, "What do you think of Broadway Rose?"
+Among numerous questions, Ruth Sherwood asks some Brazilian sailors, "What do you think of Broadway Rose?"

 In the webcomic Girly, by Jackie Lesnick, a character named Broadway Rose works as a product analyst for the company HappyCo.